Jayzon/gaussophone/README.md

 diff      = (rightPos + magic) − leftPos ← candidate factor
 ```

 `fz == 0` is the detection condition.
 If `diff > 1` and `N % diff == 0`, the number is composite and the factor pair is `(min(diff, N/diff), max(diff, N/diff))`.
 If no valid diff is found, the search repeats anchored at `2N` (catching the p² cases 9, 25, 49, 121 which the N-anchored pass cannot resolve geometrically).
 If neither pass yields a factor, N is prime.
-This is original research by Jason Ausborn / Nerd Toolbox Research — see the companion paper on [TechRxiv](https://www.techrxiv.org) (Ausborn's Algorithm).
+This is built upon original research by Jason Ausborn / Nerd Toolbox Research into triangular factorization to look at patterns for encoding quantum circuitry based on N.

 ---